mooreniemi/p_ILR/README.md

 > has complete fluency in the language, such that speech on all levels is fully accepted by educated native speakers in all of its features, including breadth of vocabulary and idiom, colloquialisms, and pertinent cultural references.

-Is a maintainer of it the language's spec/standard.
+Is a maintainer of the language's spec/standard.
 Has written or contributed substantially to interpreters/compilers for the language and can explain the relationship between the implementation of features and the constraints placed on those features by implementation.